shreyassr123/Two-step-Q-learning/README.md

 The directory Max_Bias has all the files required to run the algorithms and, consequently, files to compare the algorithms with plots.

+## Random MDPs

+The second example comprises of generating a hundred random MDPs using mdptoolbox by [pymdptoolbox] (https://github.com/sawcordwell/pymdptoolbox).
+More specifically, a hundred random MDPs are generated, each with restriction and without restrictions on the structure of the MDPs.
+Further, using the runfile.py, the algorithms are compared in terms of average error.

 ## Roulette as multi-armed bandit Example

-The second example is a classic roulette problem expressed as a single-state multi-armed bandit problem.
-Once again, the directory roulette has all the files required to run the algorithms and plot the graphs.
+The third example is a classic roulette problem expressed as a single-state multi-armed bandit problem.
+Once again, the directory roulette as a multi-armed bandit has all the files required to run the algorithms and plot the graphs.

+### One can refer to the paper for any further details regarding the parameters and convergence of the proposed two-step Q-learning algorithm.